 If you have it in your budget, you could fly from Vientiane to Phnom Pehn and spent more time there and in Siem Reap.
 Vientiane to Pakse is a very, very long trip, and it is basically another two days on the road traveling to get from Pakse to Siem Reap.
 If you are coming in the rainy season . . . like now until about mid-September or so . . . it will probably take even longer.

-Hanoi is a long way from Bangkok about 7 years ago
+Hanoi is a long way from Bangkok over 7 years ago

 I'd agree with Jarrod: that's a lot of travel for 3 weeks.
 My recommendation would be to explore HCMC fr a few days, then explore the Delta - there are loads of nice towns and villages (Mytho, Cantho, and many others) ...
 I'd allow a week for that alone.
 From here you could cross into Cambodia and do Angkor Wat, easily another week, then possibly fly direct to Luang Prabang for a few days.